 Annual Mileage — Patroling Gotham city every night probably runs up his mileage quite a bit.

 Risk — While the risk of damage to the vehicle is quite high, the risk of someone stealing the vehicle is remarkably low.
 His security systems are unmatched.
 However, Gotham city is pretty high risk.

-It’s hard to place a real number on how much you’d pay in premiums for insuring the Batmobile.
-It will probably be sky high.
+It’s hard to place a real number on how much you’d pay in car insurance premiums for insuring Batman’s Batmobile.
+It will probably be sky-high.
 Thankfully, Mr Wayne is rich beyond imagination.

 Last year I had a terrible car accident, which resulted in the car skidding and tumbling off the road – pretty much the stuff you see in Batman comics and movies.
 Thankfully, like Batman, I emerged uninjured.
 Sadly, I couldn’t say the same for my Batmobile.
 The vehicle was a write-off.
 Unlike Batman, I didn’t have a Wayne fortune to turn to.
 Thank goodness I had insurance.
 My vehicle was replaced and, once again, I’m back on the road – ready to take on crime in my new and improved Batmobile.

 Choosing an insurance company is tricky business.
 You want the best for less.
 How would you like super cheap car insurance premiums that decrease monthly to correspond with the depreciating value of your car?
 King Price has a first-of-its-kind, ground-breaking car insurance offer that even Batman can’t refuse.